lizasadykova/Project-4/README.md

 Furthermore, the top 5 countries with the highest unemployment change appeared to be Afghanistan, Iraq, Bhutan, Jordan, and South Africa.
 It may be hypothesized that political, social, and economic factors in the Middle East and Africa influenced these stark changes within their respective nations.

+Question: How has the global unemployment rate changed over the years (2014-2024)?

 **Supervised Learning:**

 ![New Note](https://github.com/lizasadykova/Project-4/assets/142169119/a2397711-6641-4476-a025-cfe57f10f9fe)

 ![New Note](https://github.com/lizasadykova/Project-4/assets/142169119/b06ed2eb-7cb8-4fcc-9fe6-0e94840715c9)